BIDS/repro-case-studies/case-studies/choldgraf.md

 # Key benefits

 The biggest benefit of this system is the fact that messy, subject-specific data is quickly turned into a standardized format that is consistent across all of my subjects.
 This is useful because it means you can write scripts that analyze the entire dataset without doing a lot of extra customization.
-Moreover, because the structure of the filesystem is the same for everybody (including things like naming conventions), it is easy to find what you want from each data set.
+Moreover, because the structure of the filesystem is the same for everybody (including things like naming conventions), it is easy to find what you want from each dataset.

 Another benefit is the fact that I am storing code along with the data that it operates on.
 Some people feel strongly that this is a bad idea, but I've found it to be useful so long as the within-project folder structure still makes sense.
 In previous workflows, I had all of my code in one folder, and all of my data in another folder.
 This often led to confusions where I was unsure which code operated on what data.
 It also made it more difficult to connect the steps of preprocessing and feature extraction chains.
 Now, if I want to know all of the things that have been done to a collection of data files, I just need to look into its corresponding "script" folder.